dProgrammingUniversity/spotlight-project-ai-enhanced-web3-blockchain-development-101-course/README.md

 **Exploring the Web3 Revolution: The New Decentralized Internet**
 - Response:

-I learn about how Web3 envolved from Web1 to Web3 and the decentralization it brought.
+I learn about how Web3 envolved from Web1 to web2 and finally to Web3 and the decentralization it brought.

 **Unlocking the Potential of Blockchain Technology**
 - Response: